 If you want to see the code that Power Query Editor is creating with each step, or want to create your own shaping code, you can use the advanced editor.
 To open the advanced editor, select the View tab on the ribbon, and then select Advanced Editor.
 A window appears, showing the existing query code.

 You can directly edit the code in the Advanced Editor window.
 To close the window, select the Done or Cancel button.

 Saving your work

-When your query is where you want it, you can have Power Query Editor apply the changes to the data model into Power BI Desktop, and close Power Query Editor.
-To do that, select Close & Apply from Power Query Editor's File menu.
+When your query is where you want it, you can have Power Query Editor apply the changes to the data model in Power BI Desktop and then close Power Query Editor.
+To do that, on the Power Query Editor File menu, select Close & Apply.

 As it applies the changes in your query, Power BI Desktop displays the status of the operation.